 And there's plenty winemaking work to be done at this winery that hews to artisanal techniques, handpicking, using only estate-grown grapes, and eschewing filtering.
 With five years on the vine before opening day, the wines are interesting and promising.

-Morais has also made a run at creating the state's first Vinho Verde-style “Green Wine" from Vidal Blanc and Albarino.
+Morais has the state's first Vinho Verde-style “Green Wine," made from Vidal Blanc and Albarino.
 The vintage we tasted lacked the Portuguese version's typical sparkle, though the winemaker reports that it's in the plans for future years.

 Has something changed?
 Email us